 In the past few years, there has been a drive to find alternative treatments for debilitating diseases.
 Western medicine relies on treating a symptom, not the disease.
-In some cases, these diseases are not fully understood so the medical industry tries to relieve pain the only way it knows how through prescriptions.
+Sometimes, these diseases are not fully understood, so the medical industry tries to relieve the pain the only way it knows how through prescriptions.

 Cannabis was used already 10.000 years ago

 If we look at our history, and really study the many treatments that have been used successfully, we may just find out how to better relieve the pain and even help our own body eliminate the disease.
 But modern medicine thinks that is witch doctor medicine or snake oil.